 Lead by Drew Barrymore and Timothy Olyphant, Santa Clarita Diet follows Sheila, Joel, and Abby Hammond, an average Californian family of three.
 When suddenly Sheila develops a craving for human flesh.
 Meaning that somehow she has transformed into a zombie.
 So throughout the show’s half-hour episodes, we get to see the Hammond family trying to navigate Sheila’s new condition.
 And let me tell you trying to find food aka humans for Sheila to eat while also trying to keep what they’re doing from everyone around them isn’t easy.

 This zombie show is unique in the fact that at its core it is a family comedy.
 Yet, the zombie twist puts it at odds with that comedy core giving it also a horror twist.
 Santa Clarita Diet is a really interesting and fun watch.
 And if you love Drew Barrymore then this TV show must be on your TV watch list.
-So make sure you binge the first season and catch the second and third ones once they premiere on Netflix.
+So make sure you binge the first three seasons on Netflix now!
+It might even help eventually save Santa Clarita Diet after it was recently canceled by the network.

 Then there is SyFy’s Z Nation.
 A show that takes on the zombie genre without trying to be too serious about it.

 Z Nation is set in a world that has been devastated by a zombie virus dubbed ZN1.
 Those who didn’t become zombies are trying to survive the zombie apocalypse the best they can.
 And, although the situation for the survivors is pretty dire, all hope isn’t lost.
 Because there is a man, an ex-prison inmate named Alvin Murphy whose blood might hold the key to a zombie virus vaccine.
-So over the course of the four seasons that are currently out (with fifth on the way), we follow a group of people fighting hoards of zombies and anything else the apocalypse throws at them.
+So over the course of the five seasons of the show, we follow a group of people fighting hoards of zombies and anything else the apocalypse throws at them.

 When I say that this show doesn’t take itself too seriously… I am not saying that it still isn’t scary at times.
 Don’t get me wrong, Z Nation has zombies, scary ones.
 Yet the show also has a lot of comedy in it, making it the perfect mix of horror, action, and comedy.
 So if you enjoy the scary aspects of scarier zombie movies.
 Yet also want to see some lightheartedness among all the horror, definitely, check out Z Nation.